Israel – Canada Tax Treaty

 3. Partnerships – partnerships include two or more parties that choose to operate one business and share the profits and liabilities.
 Similarly to sole proprietorships, partnerships are also easy to form.
 The partnership itself doesn’t pay income taxes or file income tax returns, but rather each partner includes a part of the income or loss of the partnership in their income tax returns.
 There are a few types of partnerships, including limited partnerships and general partnerships.
 In a limited partnership, there are panthers with limited liability and also partners with unlimited liability.
 In contrast, in a general partnership, all partners have unlimited liability.

-Incentive laws in Canada
+Incentive Laws in Canada

 Canada Double Tax Treaties